EspañolOn Call 24/7 215-752-5282 Email Me

 PA Self Defense Lawyer

-Self Defense Laws in PA
+Self Defense Laws Pennsylvania

-• Your use of force is immediately necessary to protect yourself from another person’s unlawful use of force on you
+• Your use of force is immediately necessary to protect yourself from another person’s unlawful use of force

 Furthermore, self defense is considered a justification defense because the accused is considered “justified” in defending themselves against another person’s illegal use of physical force.

-Without provocation, a person:
+Without being provoked, a person:

 • Punches you